 - 1. Pupils shall arrive at the bus stop 5 minutes before the bus is scheduled to arrive. - 2.
 Pupils must wait in a location clear of traffic and away from bus stops. - 3.
-Behavior at school bus stops and on the bus must not threaten life, limb or property of any individual. - 4.
-Pupils must go directly to an assigned seat. - 5.
+Behavior at school bus stops and on the bus must not threaten the life, limb or property of any individual. - 4.
+Pupils must go directly to an assigned seat so the bus may safely resume motion. - 5.
 Pupils must remain seated except when boarding or leaving the bus and keep aisles clear. - 6.
-All policies, rules and regulations listed in the school discipline codes apply to students while passengers on buses. - 7.
+All policies, rules and regulations listed in the school discipline codes apply to students while passengers on buses.
+PBIS expectations also apply while students are on the bus. - 7.
 Pupils must not use profane language or gestures. - 8.
-Pupils must refrain from eating, drinking and chewing gum on the bus except as required for medical reasons. - 9.
-Pupils must not use tobacco in any form, nor lighters or strike matches on the bus. - 10.
+Pupils must refrain from eating, drinking and chewing gum on the bus except as required for medical reasons or as permitted by the school district for non-routine trips during which pupils on the bus shall be supervised by a chaperone(s). - 9.
+Pupils must not use tobacco or nicotine in any form. - 10.
 Pupils must not have alcohol or drugs in their possession on the bus except for prescription medication required for a student. - 11.
 Pupils must not throw or pass objects on, from or into the bus. - 12.
-Pupils may carry on the bus only objects that can be held in their laps.

-- 13. Pupils must leave or board their assigned bus only at designated locations unless they have parental and administrative authorization to do otherwise. - 14.
+Pupils may carry on the bus only objects that can be held in their laps. - 13.
+Pupils must leave or board their assigned bus only at designated locations unless they have parental and administrative authorization to do otherwise. - 14.
 Pupils must not put heads or arms out of the bus windows. - 15.
-Students must obey all rules posted in the bus by the bus driver. - 16.
+Pupils must obey all rules posted on the bus. - 16.
 There must be absolute quiet at railroad crossings and other places of danger as specified by the driver. - 17.
 Reasonable conversation is permitted as long as noise is kept to a minimum. - 18.
-Students must not transport animals, weapons, dangerous instruments, glass containers, radios or recorders on the bus.
-(Recorders may be carried by written permission by a teacher.) - 19.
-Students must not litter or cause damage to the bus or property of others.
-(Parents are liable.) - 20.
-A student shall not disobey or refuse to comply with reasonable directions given by the bus driver. - 21.
-Students must not threaten or in any way intimidate bus drivers, or use any other action endangering the operation of the bus. - Those students wanting to ride a bus other than their assigned bus to friends or sitter, must have a note signed by both sets of parents/guardians and a building administrator.
+Students must not transport animals, weapons, dangerous instruments, glass containers, or radios. - 19.
+Pupils must not litter or cause damage to the bus or property of others. - 20.
+A student shall adhere to and comply with reasonable directions given by the bus driver. - 21.
+Students must not threaten or in any way intimidate bus drivers, or use any other action endangering the operation of the bus. - 22.
+In the case of a bus incident (accident, break down, etc.), please respect the law.
+Students cannot be released to parents/guardians until permission is granted by proper law enforcement.